Course Overview

 Exams

-You are required to attend all in person exams.
+You are required to attend all exams in person.
 The exams will be given during class.
 Please plan your travel accordingly as we will not be able accommodate individual travel needs (e.g. by offering the exam early).
+If you have an unavoidable conflict with an exam (e.g. an exam in another course), you must notify us at least 3 weeks before the exam.

 Homework